County, state again reach COVID-19 records; health officials say 'peak' yet to come - Salisbury Post

 SALISBURY — Even in another week plagued by more COVID-19 deaths, another record-high increase in cases and a rising case positivity rate in Rowan County, health officials are continuing to warn of a coming peak in COVID-19 metrics.

-Local and state, health officials say they believe North Carolina’s peak has not yet been reached.
+Local and state health officials say they believe North Carolina’s peak has not yet been reached.
 Rowan County Public Health Director Nina Oliver said earlier this week during a virtual Q&A session on vaccine distribution that the state anticipates a surge with the Christmas and New Year’s gatherings.

 “The state firmly believes that we have not seen the peak,” Oliver said.
 “Right now, we have our highest amount of cases we’ve ever seen.
 They do believe that the peak will be seen in February.”